This articlemay requirecopy editing for grammar. You can assist byediting it.(January 2026) (Learn how and when to remove this message) |

 (Paris,France; 21 February 1912) (Barcelona,Spain; 13 March 1924) | ||||

-TheCatalonia national football team (Catalan:Selecció de futbol de Catalunya) is the official football team ofCatalonia.
-It is organised by theCatalan Football Federation, founded in 1900.
-The team has been referred to by various names includingSelecció Catalana,[2][3] and theCatalan XI.[4][5]
+TheCatalonia national football team (Catalan:Selecció de futbol de Catalunya) is the official football team representingCatalonia.
+It is organised by theCatalan Football Federation, which was founded in 1900.
+The team has been known by various names, includingSelecció Catalana,[2][3] and theCatalan XI.[4][5]

-Since 1904, the team has played nearly 200 games against various national, regional and club teams.[7]
-International friendly games have been played more regularly since 1997.
-Among the teams they have played areNigeria,Brazil, andArgentina.
+Since 1904, the team has played nearly 200 matches against a range of national, regional and club teams.[7]
+International friendly matches have been played more regularly since 1997.
+Opponents have included national teams such asNigeria,Brazil, andArgentina.

 Between 1915 and 1926, the Catalan XI competed in theCopa Príncep d'Astúries, an inter-regional competition.
 They finished as runners-up in 1915 and won for the first time in 1916, beating aCastile/Madrid XI 8–5 over two games, including a shocking 6–3 win in the first leg at theCampo de O'Donnell inMadrid.
 They then relinquished the trophy in 1917 after losing 2–0 to a weak Castile XI side.
 During the 1920s, a team featuringJosep Samitier,Paulino Alcántara,Sagibarba andRicardo Zamora helped the Catalan XI win the competition in1924 and1926.[11][12]
 In the quarter-finals of the former, Catalonia defeated aGipuzkoa XI featuringRené Petit by a score of 2–1, and then beatBiscay XI 1–0 in the semi-finals with the solitary goal being scored byCristóbal Martí.
 Thefinal was played on 24 February 1924 inSan Mamés against aCastile/Madrid XI, and the game was a tremendously competitive clash, with back-and-forth drama on the scoreboard, but at the end of regulation time the match was tied at 3–3 with Samitier (twice) andPiera scoring the Catalan goals.
 In extra-timeJuan Monjardín appeared to have won the game for the Castile/Madrid XI when he scored past Zamora, but with two minutes remainingEmili Sagi-Barba leveled the scores at 4–4 when no one was expecting it anymore, and the draw forced a replay two days later and this time Catalonia ended up winning 3–2 with goals fromCarulla, Samitier and Piera, thus becoming champion.[12]
 The Catalan team that lined-up that day was: Zamora,Massaguè,Montané,Caicedo,Sancho,Carulla,Piera,Martí,Peidró, Samitier and Sagibarba.
 Thelast edition of the competition was a two-legged final between the winners of the previous two,Asturias XI and Catalonia, who faced each other only for the right to keep the trophy, and Catalonia won both games (2–0 and 4–3), thus earning the right to keep the trophy.
 The Catalan goalscorers wereDomingo Broto(2),Josep Forgas(2),Juan Pellicer andPaulino Alcántara.[12][13]